 “Through the years, Diane and I have been privileged to participate in many wonderful opportunities to make the world a better place.
 Our passion lies most directly with using our time and resources to find a cure for diseases of the mind.
 We believe that through the continued and expanded work of the Roskamp Institute, Alzheimer’s Disease and many other debilitating disorders of the brain will soon be understood and cured.” – Bob Roskamp

-The groundwork for the Institute’s research programs was laid more than two decades ago by Roskamp’s two lead researchers, Dr. Michael Mullan and CEO and President, Dr. Fiona Crawford, who were part of a pioneering team of scientists at London University.
+The groundwork for the Institute’s research programs was laid more than two decades ago by the Institute’s two lead researchers, Dr. Michael Mullan and Dr. Fiona Crawford, who were part of a pioneering team of scientists at London University.
 This group identified the pathogenic mutations in the APP gene responsible for early-onset Alzheimer’s Disease.
 The groundbreaking research work of this team discovered that such mutations facilitate an enhanced cleavage mechanism on either side of the β-amyloid region of APP, increasing the rate of β-amyloid in the brain resulting in the development of familial early-onset Alzheimer’s Disease.

-In the course of their research, the Institute’s scientists discovered that inflammation in the brain is directly associated with many other neurodegenerative disorders.
-The research team has also made progress in the development of medications and therapeutic treatments that will reduce or slow the toxic accumulation of beta-amyloid and its associated inflammation.
+In the course of their research, the Institute’s scientists discovered that inflammation in the brain is directly associated with many other brain disorders.
+The team has also made progress in the development of medications and therapeutic treatments that will reduce or slow the toxic accumulation of beta-amyloid and its associated inflammation.

-In June 2011 it was announced that an international research consortium led by Trinity College Dublin, Ireland and The Roskamp Institute has been selected for funding by the European Commission Seventh Framework Programme for a large-scale European clinical trial on Nilvadipine, an Alzheimer’s Disease drug developed at the Roskamp Institute.
-This grant of $8.4 million has allowed more than 500 Alzheimer’s patients across Europe to participate in the multicenter Phase III clinical trial designed to study the effectiveness of the drug on humans.
+In June 2011 it was announced that an international research consortium led by Trinity College Dublin, Ireland and The Roskamp Institute has been selected for funding by the European Commission Seventh Framework Programme for a large-scale European clinical trial on Nilvadipine, an Alzheimer’s Disease drug developed at The Roskamp Institute.
+This grant of $8.4 million has allowed more than 500 Alzheimer’s patients across Europe to participate in a multicenter Phase III clinical trial designed to study the effectiveness of the drug on humans.
 This is but one aspect of the Institute’s work battling the debilitating and deadly diseases that afflict so many Americans and others worldwide.